dotnet/csharplang/proposals/low-level-struct-improvements.md

 To fix this the  language will provide the opposite of the `scoped` lifetime annotation by supporting an `UnscopedRefAttribute`.
 The attribute can be used to expand the lifetime of a value.
 It can be applied to any `ref` which is [implicitly `scoped`](#implicitly-scoped) and has the impact of changing its *ref-safe-to-escape* to *calling method*.
-An error is reported if `[UnscopedRef]` is applied to a parameter passed by value or to a `ref` that is not considered scoped.

 ```c#
 struct S